Suraiya Jatoi

 Suraiya Jatoi (ثریا جتوئی) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from March 2008 to May 2018.

 Political career

 She was elected at the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a seat reserved for women from Sindh in the 2008 Pakistani general election.

-She was re-elected at the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on reserved seats for women from Sindh in 2013 Pakistani general election.
+She was re-elected at the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on reserved seats for women from Sindh in the 2013 Pakistani general election.